umairayub38/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L3_Accessing_the_BeeGFS_Inside_the_EPCC_TRE.md

 This setup allows users to prepare and transfer code and datasets between the project space and BeeGFS, making them accessible to GPU jobs through Kubernetes Persistent Volumes (PVs), which are directly provisioned via the BeeGFS CSI driver.

 ### Storage Overview

 There are three main file storage environments:

-1. **Desktop VM `/home` File System**  Accessible only when logged in via the remote desktop.
-Local to the VM and **not backed up.
+1. **Desktop VM `/home` File System**
+   Accessible only when logged in via the remote desktop.
+Local to the VM and **not backed up**.

-2. **TRE GPU Cluster BeeGFS** Mounted directly on GPU compute nodes using the BeeGFS CSI driver.
+1. **TRE GPU Cluster BeeGFS**
+   Mounted directly on GPU compute nodes using the BeeGFS CSI driver.
 Provides high-performance, parallel file access for compute jobs.
 BeeGFS data can be synchronized from the desktop VM via the `shs-gpucl-fs01` node, where the BeeGFS client is installed.
 Declared in Kubernetes job definitions using Persistent Volume Claims (PVCs).

-3. **Project Data in `/safe_data`** Accessible only from the desktop VM.
+1. **Project Data in `/safe_data`**
+   Accessible only from the desktop VM.
 Backed up and used for long-term data storage.
 Not accessible from GPU compute nodes.
    Slower I/O performance compared to BeeGFS.

 !!! warning "Important Note"
     The `/safe_data` file system cannot be used directly within GPU jobs.
 Instead, synchronize necessary data to BeeGFS volumes for compute workloads and transfer results back to `/safe_data` if long-term storage or backup is required.

 ### Accessing the BeeGFS in the TRE GPU Environment